-I’ve discovered 5 ways to make MailChimp your best church marketing tool.
+I’ve discovered 5 ways to use MailChimp as your best church marketing tool.
 When I started my first job in church communications, one of my many job responsibilities was handling all of the email marketing.
 This included the weekly digital newsletter, sending out weekly sermon notes, and other miscellaneous emails.

 The biggest issue was the email platform the church was using.
 I won’t tell you which platform it was, only that it was clunky and not very user-friendly.
 Building content was a chore and members often didn’t receive the emails we sent out.